mailhexu/TB2J/docs/index.rst

  For questions please use the online forum at `<https://groups.google.com/g/tb2j>`_, or send email to `<tb2j@googlegroup.com>`_.
  More TB2J examples with full DFT/Wannier data can be found at `https://github.com/mailhexu/TB2J_examples <https://github.com/mailhexu/TB2J_examples>`_ .

+ The TB2J project is initialized in the PhyTheMa and Nanomat teams in the University of Liege.

  There are video tutorials in TB2J channel on youtube: `<https://www.youtube.com/channel/UCPbmKE10Wz3orbo4x-g0c9A>`_ .